wkumari/draft-wkumari-dnsop-alt-tld/README.md

    some of the issues discussed in [RFC8244], which contains additional background on the issues with special use domain names.

-Kumari & Hoffman          Expires 4 August 2023                 [Page 2]

-Internet-Draft               Reserve ALT TLD                January 2023

-   In this document, ".alt" was chosen for the special-use domain name instead of something like "alt.arpa" so that systems that use the name do not have to worry that a parent of their name would be resolved if the name leaked to the Internet.
+   In this document, ".alt" was chosen for the special-use domain name instead of something like "alt.arpa" so that systems that use the name do not have to worry that a parent of their name would be

+Kumari & Hoffman         Expires 28 August 2023                 [Page 2]

+Internet-Draft               Reserve ALT TLD               February 2023

+   resolved if the name leaked to the Internet.
 Historically, some systems that want to use non-DNS names wanted the entire name to be not in the DNS, and reserving ".alt" fulfills that use case.